quietui/quiet/docs/docs/theming.md

 #### Stroke colors

 Stroke colors are used to draw borders and outlines around elements and UI chrome.
+By design, strokes have no loud variants.

 **Syntax:** `--quiet-{variant}-stroke-{volume}`